xumx/pensieve/readme.md

 == Ending == 15s

 Traditional mindmap is a great tool to brainstorm and write down things that you already know.
-But with our smart mind map, it BUILDS UPON what you know, and expands it with the collective intelligence.
+But with our smart mind map, it BUILDS UPON what you know, and expands it with the collective intelligence of the internet.

-What we have accomplished in our hack, is just a glimpse of a future where AI empowers us to think better.
-Hope you like it.
+What we have accomplished in our hack, is just a glimpse of a future where everyone thinks a lot smarter, and our intelligence amplified tenfold...

 Thank you.
+Hope you like our hack.